DevWonder01/pumpfun-vanity-address/README.md

-# Solana Vanity Address Generator
+# Pumpfun Vanity Address Generator

-This project is a fast CLI tool to generate Solana wallet addresses (public keys) with a custom prefix (vanity address), leveraging multithreading for speed.
+This project is a fast CLI tool to generate Pumpfun wallet addresses (public keys) with a custom prefix (vanity address), leveraging multithreading for speed.

 ## Features
-- Generates Solana addresses with a user-specified prefix
+- Generates Pumpfun addresses with a user-specified prefix
 - Multithreaded for high performance (using all CPU cores by default)
 - Outputs both the public address and private key